acantarero/wikipedia-astra-demo/README.md

+## Notes for running in Docker

+Defaults for swap space and disk space may be too small.

+If using docker desktop on MacOS suggest setting swap to 4 GB and virtual disk limit to at least around 100 GB.

+These numbers have not been carefully tested.

 ## Disclaimer

 There may some delay between what you see being parsed due to the speed of the embedding service,